samuelkadolph/buffered-logger/README.md

 ## Description

 buffered-logger is designed to be used in multithreaded or multifiber rack servers and includes a middleware to automatically capture and write the buffered log statements during each request.
+This is ideal for keeping requests together for log parsing software such as [splunk](http://www.splunk.com/).

 ## Installation